nus-cs2103/website-base/admin/exams.md

 * There will be an exam briefing in the penultimate lecture.
 It will include a minimal mock exam, just to help you understand the structure.
 * You will be given a practice exam paper (at least half the size of the full paper) to help you practice timing.
 That practice paper will be released at least one week before the exam.
+* Your score and answers for the mock/practice exams can be retrieved by visiting [https://examsoft.com](https://apac.examsoft.com/GKWeb/login/NUS).

 </div>